krypton-wallet/chrome-extension/README.md

 There are no formal blockchain or Web 3 prerequisites for this tutorial, but you should have some experience with [TypeScript](https://www.typescriptlang.org/) and [React](https://reactjs.org/).
 Having said that, you can certainly complete the tutorial if you at least know basic [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript).
 You might just find it more difficult to follow the app's pre-built functionality.

 Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), [Node](https://nodejs.org/en/) and [yarn](https://yarnpkg.com/getting-started/install) installed.
-Then clone the repo and run the `yarn` command to install the app dependencies:
+Then clone the repo and run both the `yarn` and `npm install` command to install the app dependencies.
+Currently solmate supports node v16 so you need to run `nvm use 16`.

 ```
 git clone https://github.com/kevinxyc1/solmate-extension.git
 cd solmate-extension
-yarn
+yarn && npm install && nvm use 16
 ```

 ## 💻 Build extension